-We believe and that a little technology, thoughtfully applied, can have an outsized impact on the success of almost any project.
+We believe that a little technology, thoughtfully applied, can have an outsized impact on the success of almost any project.

 GoodCTZN was started by Ron Gorodetzky and Kavi Harshawat, two friends who met working for the United States Digital Service under President Obama.
 There we saw first-hand how the perspective introduced by design and engineering expertise can improve outcomes in all kinds of organizations.
 We want to help people in real and meaningful ways, so we set out to bring the benefits of technology to smaller mission-driven organizations which may not have access to the engineering or design resources traditionally concentrated in places like Silicon Valley.